-As discussed in Note 2(b), FSP FAS 115-2 provides additional guidance for other-than-temporary impairments on debt securities.
-In addition to existing guidance, under FSP FAS 115-2, an other-than-temporary impairment is deemed to exist if an entity does not expect to recover the entire amortized cost basis of a security.
-Among other things, FSP FAS 115-2 addresses: (i) the determination as to when an investment is considered impaired; (ii) whether that impairment is other-than-temporary; (iii) the measurement of an impairment loss; (iv) accounting considerations subsequent to the recognition of an other-than-temporary impairment; and (v) certain required disclosures about unrealized losses that have not been recognized as other-than-temporary impairments.
-Should an other-than-temporary impairment be deemed to have occurred, for a security that the Company expects to continue to hold, the security is written down, with the total other-than-temporary impairment bifurcated into (i) the amount related to credit losses, which are recognized as a component of other comprehensive income.
-The disclosures required by FSP FAS 115-2, are included in Note 3 to the consolidated financial statements.
-The Company's adoption of FSP FAS 115-2 on April 1, 2009 required a reassessment of all securities which were other-than-temporarily impaired through March 31, 2009.
-This reassessment did not result in a cumulative effect adjustment to any component of stockholders' equity in connection with the adoption of FSP FAS 115-2.
+In addition to existing guidance, an other-than-temporary impairment is deemed to exist if an entity does not expect to recover the entire amortized cost basis of a security.
+Among other things, the new accounting guidance addressed: (i) the determination as to when an investment is considered impaired; (ii) whether that impairment is other-than-temporary; (iii) the measurement of an impairment loss; (iv) accounting considerations subsequent to the recognition of an other-than-temporary impairment; and (v) certain required disclosures about unrealized losses that have not been recognized as other-than-temporary impairments.
+Should an other-than-temporary impairment exist on a security that the Company expects to continue to hold, the security is written down, with the total other-than-temporary impairment bifurcated into (i) the amount related to expected credit losses, which are recognized through earnings, and (ii) the amount related to all other factors, which are recognized as a component of other comprehensive income.
+The disclosures required by this new accounting are included in Note 3 to the consolidated financial statements.
+The Company's adoption of this new accounting guidance required a reassessment of all securities which were other-than-temporarily impaired through March 31, 2009.
+This reassessment did not result in a cumulative effect adjustment to any component of stockholders' equity in connection with its adoption.

-FSP FAS 157-4 provides additional guidance for fair value measures under FAS 157 in determining if the market for an asset or liability is inactive and, accordingly, if quoted market prices may not be indicative of fair value.
-The adoption of FSP FAS 157-4 did not have a material impact on the Company's consolidated financial statements.
+Additional guidance was provided for fair value measures in determining if the market for an asset or liability is inactive and, accordingly, if quoted market prices may not be indicative of fair value.
+The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.

-FSP FAS 107-1 extends the existing disclosure requirements related to the fair value of financial instruments to interim periods that were previously only required in annual financial statements.
-Given that FSP FAS 107-1 provides for additional disclosures, its adoption did not have any impact on the Company's consolidated financial statements.
-The disclosure requirements under FSP FAS 107-1 are included in Note 14 to the consolidated financial statements.
+The existing disclosure requirements related to the fair value of financial instruments that were previously required in annual financial statements were extended to interim financial statements.
+This guidance provides for additional disclosures, such that its adoption did not have any impact on the Company's consolidated financial statements.
+The required disclosures are included in Note 13 to the consolidated financial statements.